 Like this, stock footage turns out a great way to save time, money and resources in getting secondary or “filling” shots for a larger production.

 Interested in start using stock footage?
 Learn how!

 You can buy stock footage clips easily at a stock imagery agency.
 Some stock and microstock agencies include stock video in their offer, in addition to stills and other media types.
 And some agencies specialize in footage.

-In any of them you can search, find and buy a license to use a stock video clip.
+In any of them, you can search, find and buy a license to use a stock video clip.
 You don't buy the clip itself, but the rights to use it in your project.
-There's different license types that grant different rights for usage.
+There are different license types that grant different rights for usage.
 Most stock footage agencies work with Royalty Free and Rights Managed licenses for video.